JoeyC-Dev/azure-aks-docs/articles/aks/upgrade-aks-ipam-and-dataplane.md

 # Upgrade Azure Kubernetes Service (AKS) IPAM modes and Dataplane Technology
 Since there are always new IP assignment management (IPAM) modes and dataplane technology supporting Azure Kubernetes Service (AKS), it's inevitable to go through situations that existing AKS clusters need to upgrade to newer IPAM modes and dataplane technology to access the latest features and supportability.
 This article provides guidance on upgrading an existing AKS cluster to use Azure CNI overlay for IPAM mode and Azure CNI powered by Cilium as its dataplane.

-## Upgrade an existing cluster to Azure CNI Overlay
+## Upgrade an existing Kubenet or Azure CNI Node Subnet cluster to Azure CNI Overlay

 > [!NOTE]
-> You can update an existing Azure CNI cluster to Overlay if the cluster meets the following criteria:
+> You can update an existing kubenet or Azure CNI Node Subnet cluster to Overlay if the cluster meets the following criteria:
 >
 > - The cluster is on Kubernetes version 1.22+.
 > - Doesn't use the dynamic pod IP allocation feature.